Green Bin Program: Prepare food scraps and yard waste for collection

 Find out what items can go into your blue box, and how to prepare them correctly so they can be collected and recycled by the City.

 Not everything can go in to your garbage, recycling, and green bins.
 Many items can be recycled.
-Find out how to dispose of items that you do not want anymore.
+Find out how to dispose of items from your home that you do not want anymore.